 Organizational Learning & Innovation

 Interpersonal relationships have long been identified as a key driver of organizational learning in the R&D space.
 In a landmark study, two management scholars coined the term “absorptive capacity,” an organization’s ability to recognize and apply new knowledge and principles.
-Organizations with the highest absorptive capacity explored and converted new ideas by encouraging “links across a mosaic of individual capabilities.”
-An organization is an amalgam of diverse individuals whose skills and experiences provide a wealth of untapped ideas.
+Organizations with the highest absorptive capacity explored and converted new ideas by supporting individuals’ unique knowledge and experience and creating a space to share diverse perspectives.
 Social connections unlock these ideas and put them to work.

 “The act of learning is essential to everything we do.
 If you want to learn, you’re going to be paying attention to not just your job, but the jobs around your job.”

 Rethinking Workplace Learning

-Using carefully-curated narrative literature as a platform, Books@Work participants reflect individually and collectively on the different perspectives each brings to the discussion.
-The text provides a safe space to explore a wide range of sensitive topics, inviting an exchange of ideas and experiences that are not normally shared at work.
+Using carefully-curated narrative literature as a platform, Books@Work participants build these high-quality connections.
+The carefully chosen story and facilitated conversation provide a safe space to explore a wide range of sensitive topics, inviting an exchange of ideas, perspectives and experiences not normally shared at work.
 The interplay between the literary narrative and multiple personal narratives gives rise to a new collective narrative and a common language that invites trust, respect, openness and inclusion – in short, the authentic, sustainable connections that fuel a healthy and vibrant organizational culture.

 “I just think that every employer everywhere should say, ‘Wait a minute, I want my employees learning all the time and I don’t care how they’re learning or what they’re learning because eventually that learning will help us.’
 As long as you have a workforce that’s learning and growing and expanding their knowledge, it will benefit [everyone].